 5. Keep Your Estate Planning Documents Up-To-Date

-Second, there are legitimate strategies to hasten ones eligibility for MaineCare benefits while protecting assets for a spouse and the next generation.
-These strategies can only be taken on your behalf if you have up-to-date and broad estate planning documents.
+Second, legitimate strategies to hasten one’s eligibility for MaineCare benefits while protecting assets for a spouse or the next generation.
+These strategies can only be taken on your behalf if you have up-to-date, broad estate planning documents.
 Please note that being a spouse or a joint owner on an account does not permit you to take these steps without additional authorities in estate planning documents.

 This article is intended to provide information of a general nature only.
-It does not provide or replace professional legal advice, and it does not establish an attorney-client relationship with Rudman Winchell.
+It does not provide or replace professional legal advice.
+It does not establish an attorney-client relationship with Rudman Winchell.
 Please consult an attorney for advice regarding your specific circumstances.